bitcraze/libdw1000/README.md

 ### Initialize

-All function of the lib takes a ```dwDevice_t *``` as first argument.
-This is the state of the driver this is done so that this driver could be used to control more than one dw1000 radio in the same system.
+All functions of the lib takes a ```dwDevice_t *``` as first argument.
+The struct contains the state of the driver, and the purpose is to enable the driver could be used to control more than one dw1000 radio in the same system.

 Example of libdw initialization: